openflighthpc/openflight-omnibus-builder/docs/omnibus.md

 | `friendly_name` | The name of the project with user-friendly formatting |
 | `description` | A short description of the project |

-These methods describe the package in a way that will be displayed to the user when they install it from their favourite package manager.
+These DSL methods describe the package in a way that will be displayed to the user when they install it from their favourite package manager.
 The `homepage` method sets the repository that will be cloned at build time.

 ### Project setup